The Four Noble Truths

 Meditate on these truths.

-It takes years for those on the spiritual path to reach enlightnement.
+It takes years for those on the spiritual path to reach enlightnement and enlightnement is a gradual process and you receive tibets of enlightenment into yourself after each meditation session.

 The First Noble Truth